Skip to content

 They have been trying to determine the exact relationship between the eastern towhee and the spotted towhee.

-This has led to discussions and research to better understand the differences and similarities between these two birds.
+This has led to discussions and research better to understand the differences and similarities between these two birds.
 Despite the taxonomic debate, it is agreed that the eastern towhee has a specific breeding habitat in brushy areas across eastern North America.

 KingdomAnimalia